xyl012/fastq_levenshtein_automata/README.md

 This tool is simply an implementation of [Automata by burnt sushi](https://blog.burntsushi.net/transducers/) to fastqs.
 There are a lot of implementations to find hamming or levenshtein distance between single strings, but I wanted to find levenshtein distance of a list of sequences in a fastq and make a new fastq in a streaming fashion.

+## Notes

+The sequences in the list compare against the whole sequence in the fastq, e.g. if the sequence of the fastq is 5 A's and your list has 3 A's, it won't find it if your levenshtein distance is 1.